akshaychavan123/shopping_app_deeporion/docs/admin_reset_failed_attempts.md

-## Admin Login Failed Attempt Alert
+## Admin Reset Failed Attempt Alert

 ### Purpose
 To monitor and alert the admin when there are multiple failed password reset attempts in the admin panel (e.g., 3 failed attempts within an hour).